rafaelcabral96/rafaelcabral96.github.io/_pages/research.md

 ## Ph.D. research

 It is easy to find datasets that contain inherently non-Gaussian features, such as sudden jumps or spikes, that adversely affect the inferences and predictions made from a latent Gaussian model (LGM).
 However, methodological challenges prevent more robust latent non-Gaussian models (LnGMs) from being part of mainstream statistical practice.
-In this line, my research dealt with the following developments:
+In this line, my research dealt with:

-1. Intuitive framework that allows extending LGMs to LnGMs.
+1. Constructing an intuitive framework that allows extending LGMs to LnGMs.
-2. Fast and scalable algorithms to fit the LnGMs.
+2. Deriving fast and scalable algorithms to fit the LnGMs, based on variational Bayes and Laplace approximations.
-3. Easy-to-use software.
+3. Developing easy-to-use software, for both Stan and R-INLA

 Resources:
 - Short vignette on non-Gaussian models, how are they defined and why use them.
 [Here](https://rawcdn.githack.com/stan-dev/connect22-space-time/9861468cbfcec939c25c88c81693b5055134e7a6/resources/Speaker%203%20-%20Rafael%20Cabral/vignette/stanconnect.html)